michaeldev6/dev-a11y/README.md

 Run `npm start` for a local instance of the application.
 Can be found at to `http://localhost:4200/`.

 Run `npm start:ngrok` to create a public url to test on other devices, like mobile or a different OS.
+Must have local host running in a separate terminal.

 ## Angular Version
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.